Experimental superposition of time directions: Quantum circuits, unitary transposition, and processes with indefinite time direction

 The standard quantum circuit formalism provides solid grounds for quantum computing and forms the basis for quantum complexity theory~\cite{NilsenChuangBook,watrous_complexity}.
 However, it also imposes limitations on how we apply quantum theory.
 In a circuit, operations necessarily respect a definite causal order and the strict notion of input and output. {The existence of time reversal processes such as unitary transposition is forbidden by the standard circuit formalism when given access to one~\cite{quintino19PRA,quintino21unitary} or even two~\cite{chiribella2020quantum} uses of an unknown unitary.
 However, for practical and foundational reasons, researchers have been designing and pursuing non-exact and probabilistic schemes aimed towards this goal~\cite{ebler16,sardharwalla16,navascues17,quintino19PRA,quintino19PRL,quintino21unitary,trillo19,trillo22,Schiansky22}.
 Remarkably, a very recent work shows that in the qubit case, when four uses of the input operation are available, there exists a quantum circuit to invert arbitrary unitary operations \cite{yoshida22}.}

 In quantum theory, reversible operations are described by unitary operators.
-Processes which reverse a composition of such operations may be expressed by a function $f$ satisfying:
+Processes which reverse a composition of such operations may be expressed by a function $f$ satisfying

 for all unitary operators $U$ and $V$ (see Fig.~\ref{fig:fig1}).
 Under natural assumptions, it can be proven that, up to a unitary transformation, there are only two time reversal functions $f$, unitary transposition $f(U)=U^T$ and unitary inversion $f(U)=U^{-1}$~\cite{chiribella2020quantum}.
 For two-dimensional systems, unitary transposition and unitary inversion are unitarily equivalent via a Pauli $\sigma_Y$ operation.
 This follows from the identity, $U^{-1}=\sigma_Y U^T \sigma_Y$ which holds for all operators $U\in\mathcal{SU}(2)$.
 Hence, for qubits, universal unitary transposition is possible if and only if unitary inversion is possible.
+This equivalence does not hold for higher-dimensional systems, and in these cases the transpose is singled out as the only time-reversal operator for which the quantum time flip is defined~\cite{chiribella2020quantum}.
+Together with the fact that in the Choi-matrix formalism the transpose has the interpretation of exchanging the roles of input and output of a channel, this motivates the choice of the transpose as time-reversal operator for qubit systems.

 When focusing on a particular physical implementation, the general aspects of the standard quantum circuit formalism may limit our view and lead to an apparent mismatch between theory and practice.
 A known illustrative example is the universal coherent control of unitary operations, where an arbitrary unitary $U$ is applied to the target system conditional on the state of a control qubit: $U\mapsto \id\otimes \ketbra{0}{0}_C+U\otimes \ketbra{1}{1}_C$.
 While it is not possible to design a quantum circuit to perform universal control, a simple Mach-Zehnder optical interferometer can be used for this task~\cite{soeda13,araujo2014quantum,bisio16}.
 Indeed, experimental control of black box quantum gates has been demonstrated \cite{zhou2011adding, thompson2018quantum}.
 Such experimental implementations exploit the knowledge of the position of the physical device performing the gate, circumventing this apparent limitation imposed by the quantum circuit formalism.